fenrishunter500/FATEBOOK/New Character Options.md

 **Retaliatory Strike**: *The motto "The best defense is a good offense" is more than just a motto for you; it's nigh a way of life when you are one of a few tasked with protecting mankind from the demons that stalk the shadows.* Once per scene, when hit with an Attack action from the Fight or Magic Fight skills, you may immediately inflict a 2 stress hit on your opponent.
 This strikes comes after you apply any stress taken from your opponent's Attack.

-Won't You Be My Friend?: Friendship, and by extension love, is the strongest force ever conceived.
-You intend to show this fact to the world.
-When you make a
+**Won't You Be My Friend?**: *Friendship, and by extension love, is the strongest force ever conceived.
+You intend to show this fact to the world.* When you make an Empathy or Rapport roll, gain a Fair (+2) bonus to your roll.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjcxNDkxNjAsLTE3MzcyMTA1NTZdfQ
+eyJoaXN0b3J5IjpbLTExMTE5ODAyNDIsLTE3MzcyMTA1NTZdfQ
 ==
 -->